ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/conversion-preserving-custom-content.md

 Allowing every possible attribute on a `<div>` element in the model is done by adding an {@link module:engine/model/schema~Schema#addAttributeCheck addAttributeCheck()} callback.

 <info-box>
 	Allowing every attribute on `<div>` elements might introduce security issues &mdash; including XSS attacks.
-The production code should use only application-related attributes and/or properly encode data.
+The production code should use only application-related attributes and/or properly encode the data.
 </info-box>

-Adding "upcast" and "downcast" converters for the `<div>` element is enough for cases where its attributes do not change.
-If the attributes in the model are modified, these `elementToElement()` converters will not be called as the `<div>` is already converted.
+Adding "upcast" and "downcast" converters for the `<div>` element is enough for these cases where its attributes do not change.
+If the attributes in the model are modified however, these `elementToElement()` converters will not be called as the `<div>` is already converted.
 To overcome this, a lower-level API is used.

 Instead of using predefined converters, the {@link module:engine/conversion/downcastdispatcher~DowncastDispatcher#event-attribute `attribute`} event listener is registered for the "downcast" dispatcher.